FeerassE/DynamicProgramming/README.md

 ## Dynamic Programming Overview
 Documents my understanding of Dynamic Programming.

+#### What is Dynamic Programming?

+"Dynamic programming is a technique for solving problems wiht overlapping subproblems.

 #### How to idenfity a Dynamic Programming Problem
 ["The normal form of dynamic programming problem is to calculate the maximum or minimum"](https://labuladong.gitbook.io/algo-en/i.-dynamic-programming/analysisofdynamicprogramming)